lab93/PhiBra/README.md

 5. If you would like to see the image8, on HOME page, set up directory (image is aesteatic and ca be view on data folder named as image8.jpg;

 6. Click on the "Run App" button or press ctrl+enter;
 ---
-## Navegation on PHIBRA MAX WATER app
+## Navigation on PHIBRA MAX WATER App

+**Follow the green tabs on top of the app**

-1. **HOME** page: initial page with Title, Introduction, image8.jpg, and copywrite.
+1. **HOME** page: The initial page with the title, introduction, image8.jpg, and copyright information.
-2. **CERES.AI** page: Integration of Ceres for accessing field images
+2. **CERES.AI** page: Integration of Ceres for accessing field images.
-3. **AGRICULTURAL DECISION SUPPORT** page: Calculates indeces and offers recommendations directly supporting data-driven management decisions in areas like irrigations, disease prevention and environmental stress menagement.
+3. **AGRICULTURAL DECISION SUPPORT** page: Calculates indices and offers recommendations to support data-driven management decisions in areas such as irrigation, disease prevention, and environmental stress management.
-4. **WATER USE EFFICIENCY** page: Simulates water use efficience and have the capability to forecast weather and recommends water application throuhgout the season based on soil moisture.
-This section ca be uploaded with real data from real time as per simulated.
+4. **WATER USE EFFICIENCY** page: Simulates water use efficiency and has the capability to forecast weather, recommending water applications throughout the season based on soil moisture.
+This section can be updated with real-time data as needed.
-5. **IRRIGATION COST AND ANALYSIS** page: Calculates cost per field IDs and per hybrid.
-It have the ability to import datasets form different years, as long as with the same colnames.
+5. **IRRIGATION COST AND ANALYSIS** page: Calculates costs per field ID and hybrid, with the ability to import datasets from different years as long as they share the same column names.
-6. **ABOUT** page: It gives a discription of the mission of the app and information about the authors.
+6. **ABOUT** page: Provides a description of the app's mission and information about the authors.

 ---
 ## Presentation slides
 The slides are in the slide folder.